TUDelft-CITG/HOS-comp-mod-25/Assessment.md

 -   **HOS-B3 Floating and Submerged Structures**:
   - Embedded chapters on the floating-submerged tunnel project.
 The description of the project can be found [here](./assets/projects/CIEM4230-Project-2025.pdf).
   - Specific questions in the oral exam
--   **OE44090 Introduction to Computational Dynamics of Offshore Structures**:
+-   **OE44090 Numerical methods in Offshore and Dredging Engineering**:
   - Stand-alone project on floating wind turbine.
-The description of the project can be found [here](./assets/projects/OE44090-Project-2025.pdf).
+The description of the project can be found [here](./assets/projects/OE44185-Project-2025.pdf).
-  - Written exam
+  - Oral exam